Hacktinium/Hacktinium/README.md

 - 💞️ I’m looking to collaborate with other newbie/intermediate programmers.

-- 📫 How to reach me: here on Github!
+- 📫 How to reach me: here on Github, @hacktinium on Twitter.

 <!---
 Hacktinium/Hacktinium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.